CAPLTER/caplter-research-protocols/SRBP/SRBP_BirdPointCount_Protocol.md

 ## **Count Conditions**

 * The first point count should be started _no earlier than local sunrise_.
-The final point count shold be finished _no later than 4 hours past local sunrise_.
+The final point count should be finished _no later than 4 hours past local sunrise_.

 * Do not conduct point counts in steady or heavy rain, though it is acceptable to conduct counts in light, intermittent drizzle (be sure to make note of this in the _"Precipitation"_ section of the datasheet).
 It is recommended to use Rite in the Rain paper during drizzle conditions.